cgvinny/vg_painter_utilities/README.md

 ## Usage

-***VG Shortcuts Launcher***

-Once activated, The `VG shortcuts launcher` plugin will add a collection of shorcuts to Substance 3D Painter

 ***VG Menu Launcher***

-Once activated, a new "VG Utilities" will be added to the top bar, giving access to the different tools.
+Once activated, a new "VG Utilities" will be added to the top bar, giving access to the different tools, and shortcuts will be activated.

 ### Activation
-In Substance 3D Painter; go to the "Python" top menu and reload the plugins folder: "vg_shortcuts_launcher" should be present
+In Substance 3D Painter; go to the "Python" top menu and reload the plugins folder: "vg_menu_launcher" should be present

 ### Shortcuts